Kathuru Mithuru

-Kathuru Mithuru (කතුරු මිතුරු) is an upcoming Sri Lankan Sinhala comedy film directed by Giriraj Kaushalya and produced by Basuru Siriwardena for Alankulama Films.
+Kathuru Mithuru (කතුරු මිතුරු) is a 2023 Sri Lankan Sinhala comedy film directed by Giriraj Kaushalya and produced by Basuru Siriwardena for Alankulama Films.
 The film stars Jayalath Manoratne and Mahendra Perera in lead role whereas Rodney Warnakula and Priyantha Seneviratne made supportive roles.

 Plot

 Wilson and Samson are best friends that bond goes beyond blood ties.
 Wilson is a traditional barber.
 Samson is a traditional tailor.
 Wilson has a daughter.
 Samson has a son.
 Both of them come to the village after completing their university education due to lack of employment opportunities for their education.
 Finally they try to get involved in their fathers' jobs.
 But Wilson and Samson's intention is to see their daughter and son do a highly regarded job in the administrative service.
 In time, the son and daughter finally turned to barber and tailor careers like their fathers.
 Unlike their fathers, the daughter and son begin to follow a different path, changing tradition.